My Poetry Story

 A reflection on “Summer Heat”

 Summer Heat is a remembrance — a return to origin.
-It speaks from the perspective of a soul that has always carried light, even while forgetting.
+It speaks from the perspective of a soul that has always carried light, even when it forgets.
 The poem explores what it means to be born of nature, of music, of cosmic fire… and to lose touch with that truth in the noise of the world.

-It moves through the tension between perception and reality: the glow others see versus the burn that is lived.
+It navigates the tension between perception and reality: the glow others see versus the burn that is experienced.
 The poem becomes a quiet rebellion against invisibility, against being misunderstood — and in its final lines, it rises into full self-recognition.

 To say I was the sun is not just a metaphor.
 It is a reclaiming.
 A declaration.
 A truth spoken not from ego, but from memory.